ibm-watson-data-lab/simple-logging-service/README.md

 5. rabbit_pubsub - mcpubsub
 6. kafka - mcqueue

+### ETCD_URL

+`ETCD_URL` determines which [Etcd](https://github.com/coreos/etcd) instance should be used for Discovery Mode.

+Discovery Mode allows the Metrics Collector Microservice to be utilised by the [Simple Search Service](https://github.com/ibm-cds-labs/simple-search-service) to log searches.
+This is achieved by using the [Simple Orchestration](https://github.com/mattcollins84/simple-orchestration-js) module.

 ### VCAP_SERVICES

 `VCAP_SERVICES` is created for you by the Bluemix Cloud Foundry service.
 It defines the credentials of the attached services that this app can connect to.